Nationals vs. Phillies Player Props Betting Odds

 Candelario Stats

-- Candelario has 17 doubles, two triples, seven home runs, 18 walks and 28 RBI (56 total hits).
-He's also stolen one base.
+- Candelario has collected 56 hits with 17 doubles, two triples, seven home runs and 18 walks.
+He has driven in 28 runs with one stolen base.

 Candelario Recent Games